 Our energy also shifts throughout the year (and the months, and the days of course), so its important to honour that and our own cycles.

 Take care of you

 Autumn is drying.
 Joints get poppy.
-In Ayurveda, it's the season of the Vata dosha which is comprised of the elements of wind and space (Ether).
+In Ayurveda, it's the season of the Vata dosha (a dosha is an energy or a type, I go more into that in episode 12 of my podcast here) which is comprised of the elements of wind and space (Ether).
 At best, Vata is a great creative energy, charged with sparks of expressive brilliance.
 But if imbalanced, it carries energy that's quite, well, all over the place.
 Unstable.
 Ungrounded.
 The physical side effects include insomnia, stiffness, aches, wind (!) and anxiety.
 Sound familiar?

 We can benefit from routine, repetition, a consistent rhythm, grounding, being warm and deeply nourishing ourselves.
 Self care 101.

 And if you’re interested in learning more about Ayurveda and finding balance as we transitionin into the autumn season, my new course and group coaching programme Take Care of You Autumn might be just up your street!
 HERES THE DEETS!

 Finding rituals that work for you can be a great way to glide through transitions.
 They can be anchors that help keep you connected and focussed.
 For the Equinox, balance is a common theme, as is letting go.

 My rituals change throughout the year but tend to always include oil pulling first thing in the morning then warm water and lemon to drink afterwards.
 I'll take a yoga and meditation practice before or after those things.
 If it's a good day, morning pages is also up there and the most important ritual of all: no email until i've made space for some/all of these rituals first!